brunopacheco1/blog/content/posts/quarkus-kotlin-and-graalvm.md

 $JAVA_HOME/bin/java -agentlib:native-image-agent=config-output-dir=META-INF/native-image your.jar
 ```

-So, after running the app with this agent, the generated file was hugely polluted and it didn’t fix the problem anyway, as the agent didn’t add all needed classes.
+After running the app with this agent, the generated file was hugely polluted and it didn’t fix the problem anyway, as the agent didn’t add all needed classes.
 So, I ended up typing the file manually.
 And surprisingly, I had to add only the DTO classes.

 The file has to be something like this: